poonamsingh27/cryptoloan/Readme.md

 # Overview

-This smart contract facilitates crypto loans by allowing users to deposit collateral and borrow funds against it.
-It supports both ERC20 tokens and native currencies (such as matic) as collateral and loan tokens.
+The CryptoLoan smart contract is designed to facilitate cryptocurrency loans with collateralization.
+It allows users to request loans by providing collateral in the form of ERC20 tokens or native currency (e.g., Ether).
+The loan amount is issued in the form of ERC20 tokens.
+The contract enforces a Loan-to-Value (LTV) ratio to ensure the safety of lenders' funds.
+Additionally, it calculates and charges interest on the loan amount.

 # Features

-* Users can request loans by providing collateral and specifying the loan amount, duration, and token.
+* Users can request loans by providing collateral in supported tokens.
-* Supported collateral tokens and loan tokens can be configured by the contract owner.
+* The loan amount is issued in ERC20 tokens or native currency.
+* The contract enforces a Loan-to-Value (LTV) ratio to mitigate the risk of default.
+* Interest is calculated and charged on the loan amount.
-* Loans can be repaid with interest using ERC20 tokens or native currency.
+* Users can repay loans using ERC20 tokens or native currency.
+* Collateral is returned to borrowers upon loan repayment.
+* The contract owner can withdraw ERC20 collateral tokens.

 # Function